ibm-cloud-docs/containers/cs_uc_finance.md

 Also, logging and monitoring for the tools, especially where they used {{site.data.keyword.watson}} AI, rapidly integrate into the system.
 Developers don’t waste time building complex logging systems, just to be able to troubleshoot their live systems.
 A key factor for less staffing costs is that IBM manages Kubernetes, so the Developers can focus on better payment tools.

 Security first: With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive payment tools now have familiar isolation but within the flexibility of public cloud.
-Bare metal provides Trusted Compute that can verify the underlying hardware against tampering.
 Scans for vulnerabilities and malware are run continuously.

 **Step 1: Lift and shift to secure compute**
-* Apps that manage highly sensitive data can be rehosted on {{site.data.keyword.containerlong_notm}} running on Bare Metal for Trusted Compute.
-Trusted Compute can verify the underlying hardware against tampering.
-* Migrate virtual machine images to container images that run in {{site.data.keyword.containerlong_notm}} in the public {{site.data.keyword.cloud_notm}}.
+* Migrate virtual machine images to container images that run in {{site.data.keyword.containerlong_notm}} in the public {{site.data.keyword.Bluemix_notm}}.
 * From that core, Vulnerability Advisor provides image, policy, container, and packaging vulnerability scanning, for known malware.
 * Private data center / on-premises capital costs are greatly reduced and replaced with a utility computing model that scales based on workload demand.
 * Consistently enforce policy-driven authentication to your services and APIs with a simple Ingress annotation.
 With declarative security you can ensure user authentication and token validation by using {{site.data.keyword.appid_short_notm}}.